04 Sep, 2008

 1. Preheat the oven to 350 degrees.
 Grease 9 x 13 baking pan.

 2. In large bowl, mix together the oats, brown sugar, wheat germ, flax, cinnamon, flour, raisins and salt.
 Make a well in the centre, pour in the honey, egg, oil and vanilla.
 Mix well.
 Pat the mixture evenly into the pan.
+It will be sticky.

 So.
 I mixed the ingredients.
 The original recipe said to use your hands to mix, which I did, and I realized I really didn’t need to.
 Oh well.
 After I was done I licked ALL TEN FINGERS because the mixture was so good.
 I poured the mixture into the pan and popped it into the hot oven.
 After about five minutes I realized that the mixture was a little too wet.
 And THEN I realized it was because I forgot to add the flour.
 I pulled it out, sprinkled the flour on top, mixed it in, and put it back into the oven.
 PEOPLE, THIS IS THE WAY I COOK THINGS.